Artist Statement

 2025, Erasures and Echoes, SAIC Galleries, Chicago, IL

-2025, Graduate Exhibition, SAIC Galleries, Chicago, IL
+2025, Middle Ground (Graduate Thesis Exhibition), SAIC Galleries, Chicago, IL

 2024, Experimental Portraiture, SAIC Open Studios, Chicago, IL